-If people live with you but buy their own food and prepare the majority of their own meals separately, you may be able to get your own SNAP benefits.
+If you live with other people but you buy and prepare your own food separate from them most of the time, you may be able to get your own SNAP benefits.
 You are not required to keep your food separate from their food, use a different stove or refrigerator or even have access to cooking facilities.
 106 C.M.R. § 361.200.
-You can self-declare your living situation on the application form.
-You should only have to provide proof of your situation if the information you provide looks questionable to your case manager.
-See What if I am having trouble getting all the proofs, or the proofs get to DTA late?.

 Jane and Steve are roommates who share an apartment.
 Both have jobs, Jane works part-time.
-They sometimes eat dinner together, but they buy, prepare and consume most of their food separately.
+They occasionally eat a meal together, but they buy, prepare and consume the majority of their food (more than 11 meals a week) separately.
 Jane and Steve can be separate SNAP households.
-Even if they share a bedroom— unless they are legally married— they can be separate SNAP households.
+Even if they share a bedroom—unless they are legally married—they can be separate SNAP households.

 Sally is a single mother with one child.
 She is 25 years old and shares an apartment with her sister.
 Sally pays half of the rent and she purchases and prepares most of her own food for herself and her child.
 She uses her sister’s kitchen.
 Sally can be a separate SNAP household.

-If you are elderly or have a disability which prevents you from purchasing and preparing your own food, and you live with someone who is not your spouse (or someone who is not your parent, if you are under 22) who does those tasks for you, you can get your own separate household status.
+If you are too disabled to purchase and prepare your own food and someone other than a spouse or parent (if you are under 22) does those tasks for you, you can still get your own separate SNAP benefits.
 Special rules also apply to persons who are both elderly and disabled.
-See What if I am elderly or disabled and live with other people but I cannot buy and cook my own food?.
+See What if I am elderly or disabled and live with other people but I cannot buy and cook my own food?

 Additional Policy Guidance on Purchase and Prepare Rule